albertoc94/albertocappello/index.md

 title: "Home"
 ---

 I am a PhD candidate in Economics at Boston College.
-My research interests lie in Empirical Industrial Organization, Vertical Integration and Health Economics.
-In my job market paper, I study providers behavior under Medicare incentive payment programs aimed at containing healthcare spending and improving quality.
-I propose an alternative policy design that could improve the program outcomes.
-Currently, I am also working on a research project to study how insurer-provider vertical integration could lead to regulatory gaming of Medicare Advantage policies designed to increase consumer welfare.
+I will be on the 2025/2026 Job Market.

+My research fields are Applied Microeconomics, Industrial Organization and Health Economics.

+I worked as an Senior Associate on antitrust and litigation cases at Charles River Associates.

+My experience as a lecturer includes teaching courses in Econometrics and Machine Learning.